Panic Alarms for Lone Workers: Traditional vs Monitored Devices

 However, a Red Alert on a monitored, SoloProtect panic alarm can be activated while an incident is escalating, before it’s reached its peak.
 This allows help to be called much earlier.

 The most common reasons for a SoloProtect panic button to be pressed include incidents of violence, abuse, or aggression; slips, trips, falls from height, or other types of accident; and unexpected health issues.
+Understanding how to protect lone workers starts with choosing the right alarm system — one that allows early intervention and fits the worker’s environment.

 The table below summarises the difference in scope between a traditional and a monitored panic alarm: